TRAINING AND AWARENESS PROGRAMMES

 Nurses play an important role in the management of Parkinson’s especially in the advanced stages.
 Therefore the PDMDS conducts training for nursing students on how to treat and handle Parkinson’s patients.

-In 2017-2018, the PDMDS reached out to over 4,60,000 people through various awareness and sensitization events such as unity walks, marathon participation, educational talks, fundraising events, sensitization talks on healthy ageing and a large scale fundraising awareness events
+In 2022-23, PDMDS reached out to more than 5, 04,521 through various awareness and sensitization events such as marathon participation, educational talks, fundraising events, sensitization talks on healthy ageing and large scale fundraising awareness events.

 Awareness and Sensitization